akhil3417/glava/Readme.md

 You can now interact with the project using voice commands.

+## Additional Configuration

+User can edit the config.ini as per their needs(assistant name , api-keys etc).

 ## Contributing

 If you'd like to contribute to this project, please adhere to the following guidelines: